 A quick look at the price tag of Costa Rican coffee, and you’re probably wondering why it’s so expensive.

 You might even be wondering how it’s even possible to get such an expensive bean.
-Well, there are two reasons for this; high quality and low production.
+Well, there is one reason for this: high-quality!

 Costa Rica has perfect conditions for growing coffee, with mountains granting excellent soil drainage capabilities.

-The cooler climates granting higher sugar content in the coffee cherry (which will end up in the coffee beans), and rich volcanic soil that provides excellent nutrients for the plants.
+The cooler climates grant higher sugar content in the coffee cherry (which will end up in the coffee beans), and rich volcanic soil that provides excellent nutrients for the plants.

 What is also fantastic about this country is that out of all Central American countries, it has the least amount of disease attacks on its plants.